ltdorgtest/cmake-docs-l10n/README.md

 Sponsorship
 </a></h2>

-Alternatively, you can sponsor the author through the following platforms and e-payments:
+You can sponsor the author through the following platforms:

 <div align="center">
   <table>